 Self-care for when illness strikes

-Sometimes, all the preventative measure still won't be enough.
+Sometimes, all the preventative measures still won't be enough.
 If you do pick up a bug this winter, use these tips to get back to fighting fit as soon as possible.

-• Keep warm and get plenty of rest - Curling up on the sofa with a blanket and your favourite film is a great way to indulge yourself when you feel unwell.
-If you're struggling to sleep, you can try these tips.
+- Keep warm and get plenty of rest - Curling up on the sofa with a blanket and your favourite film is a great way to indulge yourself when you feel unwell.
+If you're struggling to fall asleep, try these tips.

 Watch this YouTube video on Cold & Flu Season Tips - How to Prevent the Cold and Flu